 3. The Israelites brought with them out of Egypt an unnumbered amount of domesticated animal herds with them, which probably included creatures such as cattle and sheep.

-Objection #2: Moses and the Israelites Made Dozens of Stops, and They Actually Reached the Promised Land within a Year
+Myth-Killing Point #2: Moses and the Israelites Made Dozens of Stops, and They Actually Reached the Promised Land within a Year

 If the meme creators (or anyone who shares or blindly agrees with the memes, for that matter) would have simply cracked open a Bible or did some research on the matter, they would immediately figure out that they have no historical or logical legs on which to stand.